-You can add a clear fabric medium to regular acrylic paint.
-This adds flexibility to the paint and increases your choice of colors.
+If you can't find fabric acrylic paint, you can add a clear fabric medium to regular acrylic paint.
+This is a liquid that adds flexibility and durability to the paint and increases your choice of colors.
 The fabric medium helps to dilute the paint and causes less ‘bleeding’ or spreading into the fabric.

-When you are starting out, consider purchasing a set with different colors.
+When you are starting out fabric painting, consider purchasing a set with different colors.

 When choosing your colors start with the primary colors red, blue, and yellow.
 Include black and white as your basic kit.

 Use your primaries to make secondary colors and your black and white to create shades of color.
 Keep airtight jars to save paint that is not used.
 Build up your color palette with more colors as you grow more confident and proficient.

 Which Fabric Paint is Best

 There are endless brands of fabric paint, but I have used these and can recommend them.